The System Halted

 What you should not promise

-• Bit for bit deterministic results in parallel streams
+• Bit-for-bit deterministic results in parallel streams

 • Exactness for money or decimal accounting